p0-security/p0cli/README.md

 The offical Command-Line Interface (CLI) for P0.

-Supports creating access requests for cloud resources, assuming AWS roles, and SSHing into AWS instances.
+Supports creating access requests for cloud resources, assuming AWS roles, and connecting to AWS instances.

 ## Table of Contents